root-project/web/manual/interacting_with_shared_libraries/index.md

    $ root -l -b 'myCode.C("some String", 12)'
 ```

-### Compiling ROOT macros
+## Compiling ROOT macros

-You can use ACLiC (*Compiling Your Code*) to compile your code and build a dictionary and a shared library from your ROOT macro.
+You can use ACLiC (*Compiling Your Code*) to compile your code and to build a dictionary and a shared library from your ROOT macro.
 ACliC is implemented in [TSystem::CompileMacro()](https://root.cern/doc/master/classTSystem.html).

 When using ACliC, ROOT checks what library really needs to be build and calls your system's C++ compiler, linker and dictionary generator.
 Then ROOT loads a native shared library.

 ACLiC executes the following steps:

-1. Calling `rootcling` to create a dictionary.
+1. Calls `rootcling` to create automatically a dictionary.
+<br/>For creating a dictionaty manually, → see [Using rootcling to generate dictionaries manually](#using-rootcling-to-generate-dictionaries-manually).

-2. Calling the the system's C++ compiler to build the shared library.
+2. Calls the the system's C++ compiler to build the shared library.

 3. If there are errors, it calls the C++ compiler to build a dummy executable to clearly report the unresolved symbols.